Subsampling to Enhance Efficiency in Input Uncertainty Quantification: Procedures and Guarantees in the Subsampling Framework

 Moreover, if $\mathcal R=\Theta ((ns)^{-1})$ and at least one of the $\Sigma_i$'s are positive definite, where $\mathcal R$ and $\Sigma_i$ are as defined in Lemma \ref{PSBV:error}, then \eqref{min var} holds with an exact order (i.e., $O(\cdot)$ becomes $\Theta(\cdot)$) and the configuration \eqref{opt_sub:PSBV}, \eqref{opt_inner:PSBV} is optimal in the sense that no configuration gives rise to a gross error $\hat{\sigma}_{SVB}^2-\sigma_I^2=o_p\big(N^{-1/3}n^{-1}+n^{-3/2}\big)$. \end{theorem}

-Note from \eqref{min var} that, if the budget $N=\omega(1)$, our optimal configurations guarantee the estimation mean square error decays faster than $1/n^2$.
+Note from \eqref{min var} that, if the budget $N=\omega(1)$, our optimal configurations guarantee the estimation mean squared error decays faster than $1/n^2$.
 Recall that the input variance is of order $1/n$, and thus an estimation error of order higher than $1/n^2$ ensures that the estimator is relatively consistent in the sense $\hat{\sigma}_{SVB}^2/\sigma_I^2\stackrel{p}{\to}1$.
 This recovers the result in Corollary \ref{rough sub var}.
+We also comment that the algorithmic configuration given in Theorem \ref{optimal_allocation} is chosen to optimize the mean squared error of the input variance estimate, but does not necessarily generates the most accurate CI.
+There exists evidence (e.g., \cite{sun2008optimal}) that the optimal choice to minimize the mean squared error of the variance estimate can be different from the one that is optimal for statistical inference, although in our experiments they seem to match closely with each other.

 We comment that all the results in this section hold if one estimates the individual variance contribution from each input model $i$, namely by using Algorithm \ref{anova sub individual}.
 In this case we are interested in estimating the variance $\sigma_i^2/n_i$, and relative consistency means $\hat{\sigma}_{SVB,i}^2/(\sigma_i^2/n_i)\stackrel{p}{\to}1$.
 The data size scaling parameter $n$ can be replaced by $n_i$ in all our results.